NishaChandila/Unemployment-analysis/README.md

 # Unemployment Rate Analysis in India

 ## Objective
-To perform a detailed analysis of unemployment trends in India over time using available datasets.
+The objective of this project is to analyze unemployment trends in India over a period of time using a comprehensive dataset.
+This analysis aims to identify patterns, regional disparities, and temporal changes in unemployment rates.
+By leveraging data-driven insights, we can better understand the key factors influencing employment fluctuations, the economic impact on different regions, and variations based on data frequency.
+The findings are intended to support policymakers, researchers, and stakeholders in making informed decisions to address unemployment challenges and foster economic growth.

 Dataset [here](https://github.com/NishaChandila/Unemployment-analysis/blob/main/Unemployment%20in%20India.csv)